nnvij/Movie-Recommendation-System/README.md

 - We will then sort the score and return the top 10 movie titles with highest similarity score.
   ![image](https://user-images.githubusercontent.com/103464406/217041694-02e5d2c0-0248-4422-9001-e1fc8bdeb801.png)

-- Copycat (1995)	is a crime/thriller movie and if we compare with som eof the other recommendation they also seem to belong to the same genre
+- Copycat (1995)	is a crime/thriller movie and if we compare with som eof the other recommendation they also seem to belong to the same genre.

   ![image](https://user-images.githubusercontent.com/103464406/217041099-1b6836d4-8fe9-46bd-b4a4-faf7d6b935b4.png)